 Students are required to attend all regularly scheduled classroom, preclinical, laboratory, and clinical sessions.
-If a student is going to be late or absent, email the Program Manager or the Course Instructor.
+If a student is going to be late or absent, they are to email the Course Instructor or contact the Program Manager at 386-785-2068.